 I pray a lot, and that kind of centers me and resets my brain.
 Also, a huge factor for my mental health is directly related to what I’m eating and whether or not I’m exercising.
 If I’m feeling super negative and stressed, I force myself to eat a salad, avoid alcohol, and go to bed.
 I could definitely use additional techniques in this area though!

-Q: What song is the current soundtrack to your life right now?
+Q: Finally, what song is the current soundtrack to your life right now?

 “Cold War” by Cautious Clay.